Disposable items of PPE you might require at the point of care delivery. • gloves• aprons• gown• masks• eye/face protection

 Fluid Resistant Type IIR surgical face masks should be:

-If you are using droplet precautions, you should always wear a Type IIR surgical face mask as well as the full-face visor (droplet precautions will be discussed further in Chapter 2 Transmission Based Precautions).
+If you are using droplet precautions, you should always wear a Type IIR surgical face mask as well as eye/face protection (droplet precautions will be discussed further in Chapter 2 Transmission Based Precautions).

 Transparent face masks may be used to aid communication with residents where required.